cloudfoundry/docs-deploying-cf/vcloud/deploy_cf.md

 +-----------------------------+---------+------------------+---------------+
 </pre>

-The Cloud Foundry deployment should now be ready to use.
+## <a id="login"></a>Log In ##

+From your laptop try to target and log into your Cloud Foundry instance.
 You can now follow the instructions in the [Using](/docs/using/index.html) section of these docs to install the [cf](/docs/using/managing-apps/cf/index.html) command-line tool and push an application.

+To log in, the manifest file includes a pre-defined account, user id `admin` and password `cdd0549963e8749b4a04` .
+You can modify or add to the list of pre-provisioned accounts in the generated manifest.
+In the jobs section look for uaa -> properties -> uaa ->

+## <a id="fin"></a>Finishing up ##

+If you run into issues the Troubleshooting section may be of some help.

+We hope these instructions have been helpful.
+If you find errors, want to make updates or have suggestions for further enhancement we would greatly appreciate it.
+Please follow the standard processes on github (i.e. send pull requests and file issues), along with the bosh-users email list.
+You can learn more at [cloudfoundry.org](http://www.cloudfoundry.org)

+Good luck with your Cloud Foundry deployments!